Travel Info

 Entry Permit

-The Indian tourist traveling to Bhutan do not require visa at all.
+The Indian tourist traveling to Bhutan is now require visa by paying INR1200 per person per night.
 But identification document such as passport or election commission I.D cards is however required for the immigration process to obtain entry permit.
 Six passport size photographs are also required.

 However, if any one fails or does not have the above document an affidavit letter from Supreme Court is needed.